 The go-to flour for making the most simple sourdough bread at home is strong white bread flour.
 This contains enough protein to allow for plenty of gluten development and a nice rise in your loaf.

 2. The Gluten Wasn’t Developed Enough

 If your dough tears easily, falls flat, or doesn’t rise well, it may indicate that you haven’t fully developed the gluten.

-Sourdough that holds its shape after proofing rather than spreading out into a pool of dough has a well-developed gluten network.
+Sourdough that holds its shape after proofing has a well-developed gluten network rather than the sourdough is too runny to shape.
 This is exactly what you need in order to make a beautifully risen sourdough loaf.

-When there’s enough gluten development, there is a much better structure to the dough and it is more able to support itself rather than spreading out.
+When there’s enough gluten development, there is a much better structure to the dough and it can support itself rather than spread out.

 3. You Didn’t Proof It In A Banneton

 Without a banneton (or something like it) your sourdough isn’t going to turn out as well as it could.
 Allowing it to proof without the proper support of a basket is going to leave you with a sad and flat mass of dough.

 - To support the rise of your sourdough

 - To help the dough maintain its shape after proofing